 The reason we ask questions is to uncover information and engage another or others in 2-way dialogue.
 The amount of engagement or response that you get from others will largely depend on the type of question you ask.
-This is why it's… Click To Tweet
+This is why… Click To Tweet

 Different Types of Questions

 Here are some examples of the different types of questions you can use: